GoogleCloudPlatform/professional-services/examples/cloudml-collaborative-filtering/README.md

 1. Read the data in using the [BigQuery](https://cloud.google.com/bigquery/) query found [here](trainer/query.py).
-   This query cleans the features and creates a `count_norm` label which is the number of times a user has played to a particular song divided by the most times they've played any song.
-It also calculates `top_10`, the 10 most popular songs for each user to use in model evaluation.
+   This query cleans the features and creates a label for each unique user-item pair that exists.
+This label is 1 if a user has listened to a song more than twice and 0 otherwise.
+Samples are also given weights based on how many interactions there were between the user and item.
 2. Using [TensorFlow
    Transform](https://www.tensorflow.org/tfx/transform/get_started), map each
    username and product id to an integer value and write the vocabularies to